Mike Moore (American politician): 1989 congressional candidacy

+Drug control

+In 1991, Moore began pushing for Mississippi to convene a statewide grand jury to consider indictments in drug cases across Mississippi, arguing that a centralized jury could have access to more investigative resources than local ones.
+He convinced the Mississippi House of Representatives to pass a bill authorizing the creation of such a jury, but the proposal died in a Senate committee.
+The effort succeeded in December 1993, when a judge ordered counties to offer names of registered voters to build a jury pool.
+In 1992, President George H. W. Bush appointed Moore to the President's Commission on Model State Drug Laws, a body designed to study illegal drug-related issues and draft drug control legislation.
+The body, of which Moore eventually became chairman, released its recommendations the following year, including 44 proposed laws.

 Tobacco industry lawsuit

 In the summer of 1993 attorney Mike Lewis approached law school classmate Moore with the suggestion of plaintiffs seeking damages against cigarette manufacturers to cover the medical costs of smoking-related illnesses, which were often incurred by the government.
 Moore was interested in the idea and directed Lewis to convey his proposition to Scruggs.
-As Scruggs began forming a team of attorneys in private practice to discuss the idea, Moore's office also drafted plans for a lawsuit.
+As Scruggs began forming a team of attorneys in private practice to discuss the idea, Moore's office drafted plans for a lawsuit.
 He eventually hired Scruggs' team, dubbed Health Care Advocates Legal Team.
 In the spring of 1994 he and Scruggs turned over stolen tobacco company research documents to a United States congressional subcommittee evidencing tobacco companies' acknowledgment that they were selling addictive nicotine products.
 On May 23, 1994, Moore filed a lawsuit on behalf of the state of Mississippi in the Jackson County Chancery Court against 13 tobacco manufacturing companies in pursuit of damages to cover the medical costs incurred by the state to treat persons afflicted by smoking-related illnesses.
-He justified his the suit to the media by arguing, "This is a taxpayers' lawsuit.
+He justified the suit to the media by arguing, "This is a taxpayers' lawsuit.
 The bottom line is the [taxpayers] are paying hundreds of millions of dollars a year to treat people who have tobacco related disease."

 The chancery court judge allowed for a trial to proceed in February 1995.
 Meanwhile, Scruggs secured the testimony of Merrell Williams Jr., a tobacco industry whistleblower, while Mississippi Governor Kirk Fordice—who had expressed this disagreement with the tobacco lawsuit from the start, filed a lawsuit against Moore, hoping the State Supreme Court would block the attorney general's action.
 Fordice argued that Moore's proceedings were a publicity stunt and would damage efforts to attract industry to Mississippi.
 Moore countered by deriding the governor as "a new Marlboro Man".
 By the end of 1996, 19 other states had joined the lawsuit against the tobacco companies.
 In March 1997, the State Supreme Court ruled that it lacked jurisdiction to try Fordice's case against Moore and allowed the latter's suit to proceed.